Identifying the signs of a fading employee recognition program and taking timely corrective action can help it deliver the right benefits.

 – Increase social visibility of recognition.

-Celebrating personal milestones—such as birthdays, anniversaries, or life events—strengthens emotional connection and belonging.
+Celebrating personal milestones—such as birthdays, anniversaries, or life events—strengthens emotional connection and a sense of belonging.

-Gamified elements like points, leaderboards, or challenges inject fun and friendly competition, increasing motivation and program appeal.
+Gamified elements, such as in-game points, leaderboards, and challenges, inject fun and friendly competition, increasing motivation and program appeal.

 Use social platforms, company newsletters, and internal communication tools to highlight recognition.
 It builds social proof and encourages participation.